abdiali9148/Big-Data-Processing/doc/Plan.md

 *   [ ] Write brief and honest answers to these questions:
     *   What parts of your program are sloppily written and hard to understand?
+          * I don't think any of my code is sloppily written. the only one i can think of is maybe industry_data.py
         *   Are there parts of your program which you aren't quite sure how/why they work?
+          * I understood every part of it thanks to the unit tests.
         *   If a bug is reported in a few months, how long would it take you to find the cause?
+          * pretty quick.
     *   Will your documentation make sense to...
-        *   ...anybody besides yourself?
-        *   ...yourself in six month's time?
+        *   It was very hard getting the python code markups so that might be sloppily written.
+          * it probably would only make sense to me.
     *   How easy will it be to add a new feature to this program in a year?
+      * i would say a little more than medium.
+I would have to return back to this and read all of it and understand it all again.
     *   Will your program continue to work after upgrading...
+      * i think it will still work because it is very simple.
           *   ...your computer's hardware?
           *   ...the operating system?
           *   ...to the next version of Python?
 *   [ ] Make one final commit and push your **completed** Software Development Plan to GitLab.
 *   [ ] Respond to the **Project Reflection Survey** on Canvas.